omichelsen/daily-glry/README.md

 }
 ```

-You can change the filename and hash format with `nameFormat`/`hashFormat` using the [moment format syntax](http://momentjs.com/docs/#/displaying/format/).
+You can change the filename and hash format with `nameFormat`/`hashFormat` using this [syntax](https://date-fns.org/v2.16.1/docs/parse).

 If a date outside the specified range is called, you can call custom logic by passing a function to `onOutOfRange`.